- Jojoba oil is commonly found in skin care products due to its many beneficial qualities

 Alternative Oils for Treating Acne

-Jojoba oil isn’t for everyone, but there are other natural oils available for fighting acne.
+If you wish, there are other natural oils available for fighting acne.
 Some alternatives to jojoba oil are essential oils that include:

 - Clary sage, an antimicrobial oil that may be used for minor skin injuries and infections

 - Juniper berry, an antimicrobial, antibacterial oil that can effectively reduce acne breakouts

 - Lavender, a soothing oil known for its relaxing properties as well as its ability to heal minor skin irritations and kill microbes